ML-based approach to classification and generation of structured light propagation in turbulent media: Classification by neural networks

 \subsection{Sensitivity to the Number of Training Sets}

 We next study the dependence of classifier accuracy on the number $N_{\mathrm{train}}$ of training samples per class.
 This controlled comparison quantifies sample efficiency: for each seed, we subsample the training set to $N_{\mathrm{train}}$ examples per class without replacement, when available, while keeping the validation and test sets unchanged.
 Table~\ref{tab:trainsize_intensity_isml} reports the resulting accuracy for the default intensity baseline under the common evaluation protocol.
-The accuracy increases substantially with $N_{\mathrm{train}}$, which indicates that the present regime remains sample-limited even after fixing the propagation setting and crop protocol.
+The accuracy increases substantially with $N_{\mathrm{train}}$.
+At $N_{\mathrm{train}}=25$, SimpleCNN slightly outperforms ResNet-18, suggesting that the larger residual architecture does not benefit from its higher capacity in this data-limited regime yet.
+This is also consistent with the possibility that the more complex network may overfit in the low-data regime.
+As $N_{\mathrm{train}}$ increases, ResNet-18 improves more rapidly and outperforms SimpleCNN at $N_{\mathrm{train}}=50$ and $75$.